LIMUNIMI/musescorePlugins/README.md

 ### Export to IEEE 1599 plugin

-Luca A. Ludovico // luca.ludovico@unimi.it // Copyright (C) 2017 - Laboratorio di Informatica Musicale
+by Luca A. Ludovico - luca.ludovico@unimi.it - Copyright (C) 2017, Laboratorio di Informatica Musicale

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by